Linear Network Coding, Linear Index Coding and Representable Discrete Polymatroids: Linear Fractional Network Coding and Representable Discrete Polymatroids

 The notion of a matroidal network was introduced by Dougherty et. al. in \cite{DoFrZe}.
 In \cite{DoFrZe}, it was shown that if a scalar linear solution exists for a network, then the network is matroidal with respect to a representable matroid.
 The converse that a scalar linear solution exists for a network if the network is matroidal with respect to a representable matroid was shown in \cite{KiMe}.
-In this section, we generalize this result to vector linear solvable networks.
+In this section, we generalize this result to networks which admit linear FNC solutions.